studioromeo/studioromeo.github.com/_posts/2023-02-11-dev-diaries-episode-1.md

 We could just risk it and fix problems as we discover them but that sounds like a lot of stress too.

-A few years ago my friend [Tom](https://software.tomseldon.co.uk/blog/) (He's more focused on racing cars these days but I've linked to his technical writing blog which is still really good) created a section in the app for dev tooling to live which is super handy.
+A few years ago my friend [Tom](https://www.tomseldon.co.uk) created a section in the app for dev tooling to live which is super handy.
 A new tool was added which had one job…

 ## The Task